 - Take a Downtown Vintage Food Tour with Taste Porto.

-This post was sponsored by Gallery Hostel in exchange for a two-night complimentary stay.
+Gallery Hostel sponsored this post in exchange for a two-night complimentary stay.
 Nonetheless, all opinions are my own.